 If this does not work, you can also try blotting dry cleaning solvent on the lipstick stain.
 Once the stain is removed launder as usual.

-You may also find these videos suggesting alternative methods for how to remove lipstick stains from clothing helpful, including using shaving cream, mild bar soap, glycerin, rubbing alcohol and denatured alcohol, among others.
+You may also find this article about how to remove these stains from clothing helpful, including the suggestions to use such items and household remedies such as shaving cream, mild bar soap, glycerin, rubbing alcohol, dish soap and denatured alcohol, among others.

 Step 1: Scrape as much excess lipstick off the upholstery as possible, without smearing it further.